evanhosmer/Soccer-Capstone/README.md

 ![radar5](images/Ronaldo.png)

 While the data seemed to be unfit for clustering in general, the player comparisons managed to be fairly interpretable.
 When analyzing the radar charts, the player comparisons made sense both intuitively and visually.
 The comparable players map together fairly well as shown by the radar charts.
-While the clustering did not do a fantastic job of clustering players by playstyle, the clusters do seem to still cluster very similar players based on their attributes.
+While the clustering did not do a fantastic job of clustering players by playstyle, the clusters do seem to still cluster very similar players based on their attributes and position.

 ## Future Work: